playcanvas/developer.playcanvas.com/docs/user-manual/assets/textures/texture-compression.md

 <img loading="lazy" src="/images/user-manual/assets/textures/texture-compression/disable-legacy-texture-compression.gif" alt="Disabling Legacy Texture Compression" width="400" />

-## Migrating from Legacy to Basis Texture Compression
+## Migrating from Legacy to Basis Texture Compression {#migrating-from-legacy-to-basis-texture-compression}

 If you have a project that is already using the Legacy Texture Compression formats and wish to use Basis, do the following: